oaerobert/Python-for-Finance/README.md

 I've been working through it and I'm documenting the projects of this textbook within this repository.

-- This repository showcases my work with Python in analysing and visualising financial data, alongside simulating stock market behaviours and performing statistical tests 📈
+- This repository showcases my work with Python in analysing and visualising financial data, alongside simulating stock market behaviours and performing statistical tests 📈 It is regularly being updated as I progress within the textbook.

 ---